 - A single, easy-to-use reading platform, Engage is available for stand-alone texts, regardless of publisher or product

-- eText available to your students on or before the first day of class
+- eText/DLT available to students on or before the first day of class

 - No restrictions for international students